Norman Wells, November Phone: 867.587.2415 The Norman Wells Historical Society's Annual Pre-Christmas Sale.

 Ikhalukpik Jamboree Paulatuk, August Phone: 867.580.3709 Celebrate the return of the Arctic Char with traditional games and drum dances.
 Crib night, Opening Ceremonies, Jamboree King & Queen, Good Man/Woman competitions (13 events).

-8th Annual End of the Road Music Festival Inuvik, end of August Phone: 867.678.5426 Come down to the Midnight Sun Complex and to Jim Koe Park to enjoy 2 fantastic days of music, dancing, and festivities.
+8th Annual End of the Road Music Festival Inuvik, August 23, 24 and 25 Phone: 867.678.5426 Come down to the Midnight Sun Complex and to Jim Koe Park to enjoy two fantastic days of music, dancing, and festivities.

 Kiwanis Open Golf Tournament Hay River, end of August Phone: 867.874.6290 www.hayrivergolfclub.com Best ball golf tournament at Hay River Golf Club.